Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 How is malaria diagnosed?

-You may need blood taken to show which kind of malaria you have.
+Blood tests are used to check for a parasite or to find which kind of malaria you have.
 Blood tests may also show any damage to your organs.
-The tests will also help your caregiver plan the best treatment for you.
+A chest x-ray may also be needed.
+These tests will help your healthcare provider plan the best treatment for you.

 How is malaria treated?

 - Medicine is given to kill the parasites that are causing your infection.
 You may need more than 1 medicine, depending on the kind of malaria you have.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Read the labels of all other medicines you are using to see if they also contain acetaminophen, or ask your doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

 The following list of medications are in some way related to or used in the treatment of this condition.